Carbell Ito: Personal life

 Kazumasa Ito is the representative director of the Japanese auto retail company Carbell, which he founded in 2006.
 He was inspired by Satoru Sayama (the first persona of Tiger Mask) as a boy, as he aspired to become a professional wrestler.
-On February 8, 2020, he joined Ikushima Planning Office.
+On February 8, 2020, he joined the Ikushima Planning Office.

+Media Presence

+His unique blend of business and athletics often keeps him in the public eye, including hosting his own segments on Japanese radio.